interllectual/blog/_posts/2012-12-18-meaningful.md

+---
+layout: post
-Title: Meaningful
+title: Meaningful
-Date: 2012-12-18 00:00
-Tags: advertising, instagram, social-media
+tags: [advertising, instagram, socialmedia]
+---

 I don't think I've ever had a "meaningful" experience that relates in any way to unsolicited advertising.